Dear reader of ADxS.org, please excuse the disruption.

 In a study of 160 adults with treatment-resistant depression, 34% were found to have previously undiagnosed ADHD.5 This is consistent with data from other sources.6

 Apparently, therapy-resistant depression is often accompanied by an unrecognized ADHD disorder.
 The overload associated with untreated ADHD can cause (overload) depression.
-Irrespective of this, a study found that 58% of psychiatric inpatients had ADHD (usually undiagnosed).
+Irrespective of this, one study found that 58% of psychiatric inpatients had ADHD (usually previously undiagnosed).

 There is evidence that ADHD has a causal effect for an increased risk of:7